Skip to content

 • company_metrics - This table stores a single row of data for each company in the database.
 This table is updated daily by the indicator_reporter.py --view company python script, which is triggered in the daily-at-midnight.sh cron job script.

 • cooling_unit_metrics - This intermediate table stores the daily utilization indicators for cooling units in the Coldtivate DB as a time series.
 The metrics can be sliced along the cooling units and time dimensions to serve the aggregated results to the front-end.
 This table serves the Aggregated and Comparison screens of the dashboard enabling the functionality of the cooling unit and calendar selectors on the front-end.
-The table also serves the ‘impact’ section of the Company screen specifically for the CO2 metrics.
+The table also serves the ‘Impact’ section of the Company screen specifically for the CO2 metrics.
 The table is updated daily by the indicator_reporter.py --view aggregated-comparison python script triggered in the daily-at-midnight.sh cron job script.

 Required Views (in DB)